Recaps-WBS-CODING-SCHOOL/2024-07-24-ReactRouter-Data/README.md

 With [loaders](https://reactrouter.com/en/main/route/loader) and the [useLoaderData](https://reactrouter.com/en/main/hooks/use-loader-data) hook, we can simplify data fetching, and with [actions](https://reactrouter.com/en/main/route/action) form submission.

-(The little Data API this example fetches from, has a long cold start, so you might see nochting for a while.)
+(The little Data API this example fetches from has a long cold start, so you might see nochting for a while.)